minyandafna/minyandafna.github.io/_events/2020-04-24-friday-night-minyan.md

 address: TBA
 ---

-Please join us for our Friday evening service followed by a kosher potluck dinner!

-<a href="https://docs.google.com/spreadsheets/d/1bhcEgIMBnfCMBX-mlqMCF9IGaaAa3Ae83bmp4kVQzyc/edit?usp=sharing" style="margin-right: 10px" class="btn btn-primary">RSVP for the potluck</a>
+We have cancelled this event to help slow the spread of COVID-19.
+We are looking forward to celebrating as a community soon.

-Please let us know if you have any questions - email [info at minyandafna . org](mailto:info@minyandafna.org)
+In the meantime, please let us know if you have any questions or if we can provide support - email info at minyandafna . org

-Looking forward to seeing you there!

-_In an effort to accommodate all members of our community, please bring food items that are in accordance with the Minyan Dafna Kashrut Policy available at minyandafna.org._

-_There may be a short flight of stairs up to the entrance of this home._
+Wishing everyone good health.